BigPolarBear1/factorization/README.md

 Part 4: The output of the quadratic polynomial. </br>

 So we have 4 parts and all of them multiplied together are responsible for the final smooth... part 1 is easy, we can pre-sieve those quadratic coefficients at the start of the algorithm.
 Part 2 is easy.. we can call generate_modulus and construct a root from factors in the factor base.
 Part 3, this is a little harder, because unless y is a factor from the root, we may need to actually sieve this.
 However, there is some tricks we can use while sieving part 4 to sieve both of these at the same time.
 And then part 4, this definitely needs to be sieved... however, unlike with standard SIQS, we dont just sieve with zx^2-N, but we now have an additional linear coefficient to adjust the size of smooth candidates with.
 Now then, the trick to sieving this is really sieving part 3 and 4 at the same time... and I know the math.. and how to do it..
 I just need to think how I'm going to do it in code.
 Dealing with a lot of stress though.. because I made a breakthrough.. and people would know..
 I'm guessing the americans are threatening folks to stay silent.
 Its really the only explanation, because I know I'm correct about my math.

+#### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

+To run: python3 debug.py -keysize 12

+This basically creates a system of quadratics.
+Solving them mod p is easy.
+But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
+Figuring out how to exactly do this quickly is still an ongoing area of research for me.
+And if a polynomial time algorithm for factorization exists, it is likely done by solving this system of quadratics.
+Finding a polyomial time algorithm is my ultimate goal, as this would make progress toward solving p = np as well.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -----------------------------------------------------------------------------------------